Posted on 1 March 2011

-Eighth-century York owed its reputation as one of the most intellectually influential cities in Europe to the library and school headed by the scholar Alcuin.
-But while rich and vivid evidence exists about the school, all traces of the library have disappeared.
+But while rich and vivid evidence exists about the school, all trace of the library has disappeared.

 As well as the calligraphy, the display includes high quality photographs of manuscripts, which are now preserved in various locations across Europe and North America.